Showing 241-260 of 511 for: Cochrane Systematic Reviews > Infectious disease

 This review considers management strategies (combinations of initial investigation and empirical treatments) for dyspeptic patients.
 Dyspepsia was defined to include both epigastric pain and heartburn.

-- Insecticide-treated bed nets and curtains for preventing malaria
+- Insecticide‐treated nets for preventing malaria

-Cochrane Systematic Reviews, 17-Feb-2009
+Cochrane Systematic Reviews, 6-Nov-2018

 - Insecticide-treated nets for preventing malaria in pregnancy

-Cochrane Systematic Reviews, 10-May-2009
+Cochrane Systematic Reviews, 11-May-2009

 Malaria in pregnancy is associated with adverse consequences for mother and fetus.
 Protection with insecticide-treated nets (ITNs) during pregnancy is widely advocated, but evidence of their benefit has been inconsistent.